niklasl/ldtr/README.md

 To a certain point, this tool can be used as a teaching aid, for showing the isomorphisms of different RDF serializations.
-Note that prefix mechanisms (QNames/CURIEs/PNames) are basically only useful in RDF syntaxes for *authoring*.
-They are not intended to be consumed directly, syntactically, from the source.
+Note that prefix mechanisms (QNames/CURIEs/PNames) are basically only useful in RDF syntaxes for *humans*, when reading and writing data directly.

+Crucially, they are not intended to be handled directly (syntactically, from the source) in code.
 Thus, by producing a JSON-LD compliant semi-compact transcript like LDTR does, consumers who are unaware of what the tokens really mean (in RDF) may be misled to consider them fixed and atomic, instead of the locally defined shorthand forms they really are.
 This is why this form can only be trusted when you are in control of the source data.
+When you are, however, the compact form can keep both data and code fairly succinct, which *may* be of benefit to certain applications.
+You do trade away general RDF processing by doing so though.
+It's a matter of tradeoffs.